ADReece/CriTrack/README.md

 ## Features

 - 🎯 **Automatic Critical Hit Tracking** - Monitors all your damage for critical hits
+- ⚔️ **Spell/Attack Tracking** - Records which spell or attack achieved your highest crit
 - 📢 **Customizable Announcements** - Choose which chat channel to announce records in
-- 💾 **Persistent Storage** - Your highest crit is saved between game sessions
+- 💾 **Persistent Storage** - Your highest crit and spell are saved between game sessions
 - 🔧 **Simple Commands** - Easy-to-use slash commands for all functions
 - 🐢 **Turtle WoW Compatible** - Built specifically for the 1.12 Vanilla client